fourwastaken/classicmacro/README.md

 ## 👾 About ##

-A macro to generate new worlds faster for Minecraft Classic speedruns.
+A macro to automate world generation for Minecraft Classic speedruns.

 ## ☂️ Instructions ##